 I've thought about applying for food stamps, but I feel like there are people out there who need the support more than I do.
 If I receive food stamps, will that take funding away from another family?

 Federal funds for the Supplemental Nutrition Assistance Program (SNAP) are available to everyone who meets the income requirements.
 If your family qualifies, your participation will NOT prevent another family from receiving support.
 In fact, using your SNAP card is a great way to stimulate your local economy.
-You can even use your card at many farmers markets!
-To see if your family might qualify, visit www.oregonhelps.org, an anonymous online estimator of government program eligibility.
+You can even use your card at many farmers' markets!
+For more information about SNAP and eligibility, please visit the SNAP website.

 There are several organizations in the area that provide emergency food boxes for local families.
 To learn more, check out the center's community resource guide or call the resource center at (503) 603-1585.